xddxdd/bird-lg-go/README.md

 Configuration is handled by [viper](https://github.com/spf13/viper), any config format supported by it can be used.

-> Note: the config system is replaced with viper only recently (2022-07-08).
-If some config items do not work, please open an issue, and use commit [892a7bee22a1bb02d3b4da6d270c65b6e4e1321a](https://github.com/xddxdd/bird-lg-go/tree/892a7bee22a1bb02d3b4da6d270c65b6e4e1321a) (last version before config system replace) for the time being.

 | Config Key | Parameter | Environment Variable | Description |
 | ---------- | --------- | -------------------- | ----------- |
 | servers | --servers | BIRDLG_SERVERS | server name prefixes, separated by comma |